dcza/live-react-islands/README.md

 ### Global State

-Share state across islands using the Globals macro:
+Share state across islands by providing a global store handler when creating the hook.

+**Elixir (LiveView):**

 ```elixir
 defmodule MyLiveView do